aws/aws-emr-best-practices/content/cost_optimization/best_practices.md

 This helps you reduce costs by running your EMR clusters with just the correct of amount of resources that your application needs.
 This feature is also useful for use cases where you have spikes in cluster utilization (i.e. a user submitting a job) and you want the cluster to automatically scale based on the requirements for that application.

-Here’s an example of cluster without autoscaling.
+Here’s an example of cluster without auto scaling.
 Since the size of the cluster is static, there are resources you are paying for but your job does not actually need.

 ![BP - 5](images/bp-5.png)

-Here’s an example of cluster with autoscaling.
+Here’s an example of cluster with auto scaling.
 The cluster capacity (blue dotted line) adjusts to the job demand reducing unused resources and cost.
 ![BP - 6](images/bp-6.png)
 ## ** BP 1.11 Right size application containers **